The Office of Tax Simplification (OTS) has published its first Capital Gains Tax (CGT) report...

 HURST is well placed to assist businesses considering an EOT as we can assess the approach against other disposal methods, and if it comes to it, we have the know-how to successfully implement the EOT.

-If you are already progressing an EOT, we can support you with specialist tax advice and independent valuation.
+If you are already progressing an EOT, we can support you with specialist tax advice and the required independent valuation.
 We also have strong relationships with funders and legal advisors who have the knowledge and appetite to assist businesses considering at Employee Ownership Trust.
 Complete the form below to make contact.